ErpNetDocs/tech/modules/applications/mssync/setup.md

 This section also showcases the **state** of the app, as visible in **[Home](https://docs.erp.net/tech/modules/applications/mssync/home.html)**.

-Below, there's a **slider button** for toggling synchronization for a given job on and off.
+Below, there's a list of your sync tasks, with **slider buttons** built into them for toggling synchronization for on and off.

 ![picture](pictures/Setup_view_01_03.png)